Please call 01353 649 649 during office hours

 – The Adjoining Owner agrees and consents to the proposed works; you should consider a party wall agreement;

-– The Adjoining Owner agrees to the works providing the Building Owner prepares a schedule of condition of the Adjoining Owner’s property – click Schedule of Condition for details of this; we would normally expect the building owner to meet the cost of this report.
+– The Adjoining Owner agrees to the works providing the Building Owner prepares a schedule of condition of the Adjoining Owner’s property; we would normally expect the building owner to meet the cost of this report.

 – The Adjoining Owner dissents to the proposed works.
 Both the Adjoining Owner and the Building Owner must then each appoint a Party Wall Surveyor or concur in the appointment of one Party Wall Surveyor who will represent both parties – the Agreed Surveyor.